alexa-samples/skill-sample-python-highlowgame/instructions/5-customization.md

 ## Customization / Next Steps

-At this point, you should have a working copy of our High Low Game skill.
+At this point, you should have a working copy of our High Low skill.
 In order to make it your own, you will need to customize it with some responses that you create.
 Here are the things you will need to change:

 1.  **Update your sample utterances.** There are some sample utterances for NumberGuessIntent.
 You need to update this list of utterances to for a robust voice experience. **Remember that if you are creating this skill for another language other than English, your sample utterances need to be written in that language, not English.**